DissectMalware/XLMMacroDeobfuscator/README.md

 Soon, an xls parser will be included to make it independent of MS Excel

-WARNING: files in tmp are real malicious excel documents.
+WARNING: tmp\tmp.zip contains real malicious excel documents (password: infected).
 Please only run them in a testing environment.

 # Running the script
 To run the script